sergio-a-juarez-1/C-Projects/Okta_System_Log_SIEM_Forwarder/README.md

 ## 🔒 Security Best Practices
 * **Least Privilege Access:** The API token generated inside your Okta Administrative console should be configured strictly with a read-only role (`Report Administrator` or similar log-viewing restricted profile).
-* **Environment Sandboxing:** In microservices or Kubernetes deployments, inject these variables using protected **Kubernetes Secrets** mapped directly as environment entries to the container runtime landscape.
+* **Environment Sandboxing:** In microservices or Kubernetes deployments, inject these variables using protected **Kubernetes Secrets** mapped directly as environment entries to the container runtime landscape instead of plain text configuration files.
+* **Minimized Build Tree:** The production stage of the image automatically purges toolchains like `gcc` and `make`.
+This ensures that even if an arbitrary code execution bug is discovered downstream, an attacker lacks native utilities to build exploits locally on the file system.